AlexanderJDupree/BigInt/README.md

 ## What's in this Repo?

-BigInt utilizes premake5 to generate the requisite project files.
-The generated GNU makefiles are provided in this repo, however if you need to build visual studio or xcode project files just run:
+This repo utilizes [Premake5](https://github.com/premake/premake-core) to build the necessary project files.
+Once premake5 is installed just run:

 ```
-premake5 <action>
+premake5 gmake
 ```

-where <action> is the type of project files needed.
-See the [Premake5](https://github.com/premake/premake-core) repo for further usage instructions.
+This will generate the GNU makefiles for this project.
+If you need specific project files run 'premake5 --help' for a list of supported actions.
+See the [Premake5](https://github.com/premake/premake-core) documentaion for further usage instructions.

-If the GNU makefiles suffice then you can generate the BigInt static library and unit tests by running:
+If the GNU makefiles suffice, then you can generate the File_Reader static library and unit tests by running:

 ```
-cd gmake && make
+cd gmake/ && make
 ```

-The executable and static lib will be located in the *bin/* directory.
-*Note*: By default make will build debug_x86 configuration.
-Run 'make help' for a list of possible configurations.
+I've included a postbuild command in premake5.lua that will run the unit tests automatically, however if you want to rerun the tests they are located in bin/tests/

 ## Built With